japila-books/spark-sql-internals/docs/hive/HiveTableScanExec.md

 :url-hive-javadoc: https://hive.apache.org/javadocs/r{hive-version}/api
 :url-hadoop-javadoc: https://hadoop.apache.org/docs/r{hadoop-version}/api

-`HiveTableScanExec` is a link:../SparkPlan.md#LeafExecNode[leaf physical operator] that represents a link:HiveTableRelation.adoc[HiveTableRelation] logical operator at execution time.
+`HiveTableScanExec` is a ../SparkPlan.md#LeafExecNode[leaf physical operator] that represents a HiveTableRelation.md[HiveTableRelation] logical operator at execution time.

-`HiveTableScanExec` is <<creating-instance, created>> exclusively when link:HiveTableScans.adoc[HiveTableScans] execution planning strategy plans a `HiveTableRelation` logical operator (i.e. is executed on a logical query plan with a `HiveTableRelation` logical operator).
+`HiveTableScanExec` is <<creating-instance, created>> exclusively when HiveTableScans.md[HiveTableScans] execution planning strategy plans a `HiveTableRelation` logical operator (i.e. is executed on a logical query plan with a `HiveTableRelation` logical operator).

 [[nodeName]]
-`HiveTableScanExec` uses the link:HiveTableRelation.adoc#tableMeta[fully-qualified name of the Hive table] (of the <<relation, HiveTableRelation>>) for the [node name](../catalyst/TreeNode.md#nodeName):
+`HiveTableScanExec` uses the HiveTableRelation.md#tableMeta[fully-qualified name of the Hive table] (of the <<relation, HiveTableRelation>>) for the [node name](../catalyst/TreeNode.md#nodeName):

 ```text
 Scan hive [table]